WeblateOrg/weblate/docs/admin/install.rst

 Database backend dependencies
 +++++++++++++++++++++++++++++

-Any database supported in Django will work, see :ref:`database-setup` and backends documentation for more details.
+Weblate supports PostgreSQL, MySQL and MariaDB, see :ref:`database-setup` and backends documentation for more details.

 Other system requirements